build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified-2/index.md

 ![Vector Store on AWS](images/sql_lc_show_tables_4.png)

-## Document Loading using `LangChain`
+## Document Loading Using `LangChain`

 Now that we know how to create embeddings and store them in a vector store, let's see how to load an entire document.
 In the real world, data often comes in document form, and we need to store it in a vector store before any downstream operations like similarity search.

 LangChain provides document loaders for various data formats, such as PDFs, text files, HTML documents, and more.

-We'll download the book "The Elements of Statistical Learning" by Trevor and Robert, embed it using `BedrockEmbeddings`, and store the entire book in the Aurora database using LangChain's `document_loaders` module.
+We'll download the book, "The Elements of Statistical Learning" by Trevor Hastie, Robert Tibshirani, and Jerome Friedman, embed it using `BedrockEmbeddings`, and store the entire book in the Aurora database using LangChain's `document_loaders` module.

 ```python
 # Import necessary modules and classes for document loading, text splitting, embedding, and vector storage